 Bowen was an extreme case, but not a unique one.
 I've reported similar cases involving the former Moraga-Orinda fire chief, the former Contra Costa County administrator, three other top officials of the San Ramon Valley fire department and the general manager of the Central Contra Costa Sanitary District.

 The abuses are not limited to top managers.
 As I showed with the sanitary district, more than two-thirds of departing employees in the past five years spiked their pensions 25 percent to 41 percent.
-The gaming of the system was widespread in the district's workforce, including a machinist, senior plant operator, accountant, maintenance crew leader,
+The gaming of the system was widespread in the district's workforce, including a machinist, senior plant operator, accountant, maintenance crew leader, painter and secretary high on the list.

 As phone calls and e-mails I receive indicate, outrage is growing.
 Some of our elected leaders in Sacramento feel the heat.
 In response, they give lip service to fixing the system.
 But their so-called reform bill, AB1987 — which the Assembly passed on June 3 by a vote of 75-0 and sent to the Senate — is a convoluted piece of legislation that will keep attorneys busy deciphering it and lock in most of the abusive tactics.
 Rather than close the loopholes, the bill would strengthen them.